 Watching the dodgers game soon became an impossibility having given way to the six year old kid’s rendition of Law and Order.
 There were rugrats everywhere.
 I felt as if I was under siege at the Alamo.
 Unable to watch the game I began begging for someone to shoot me and put me out of my misery.
 No such luck, though.
 I just laid on the couch watching and suffering until Bettie finally arrived at six o'clock to send the police force from the 57th precinct on their way home.

 As if that weren’t enough, there was the night I was lying in my bed and was having this strange dream that a kid was standing there watching me while holding a stuffed bear that was laughing it's head off at me.
-I awakened with a start to see Dagmar standing beside my bed holding her companion.
-Mister Bear wasn't laughing, at least not on the outside, so at least that part really was a dream.
+I awakened with a start to see Dagmar standing beside my bed holding her

 "What's wrong, Dagmar?"
 I asked groggily.